 How to transition from ITIL v3 to ITIL 4

 What is ITIL 4 Foundation?

 The Foundation level is designed as an introduction to ITIL 4 and enables candidates to look at IT service management through a BRAND NEW end-to-end operating model for the creation, delivery and continual improvement of tech-enabled products and services.

 ITIL Foundation, ITIL 4 Edition manual is now available and ITIL 4 Foundation can now be taken at accredited training organizations.

-The first release of ITIL 4 will be the Foundation level, currently scheduled to be launched in Q1 2019, with the following levels due for release in H2 2019.
+The first release of ITIL 4 Foundation level has now launched, with the following higher levels due for release in H2 2019.
 The certification scheme shared below is aligned with ITIL v3 and has been streamlined to provide clear paths for practitioners to continue their ITIL journey.